astra1dev/awesome-among-us/README.md

 - [BetterPolus](https://github.com/Brybry16/BetterPolus) - modified and more balanced Polus map
 - [Town of Us Reactivated](https://github.com/eDonnes124/Town-Of-Us-R) - play with A LOT more roles
 - [Modding Us](https://github.com/overnightau/moddingus) - based on an old game version, but with lots of improvements and features
+- [Launchpad](https://launchpad.xtracube.dev/index.php/Main_Page) - adds a ton of new roles, gamemodes, and features
 - [PropHunt](https://github.com/ugackMiner53/PropHunt) - play prop hunt. [preview video](https://www.youtube.com/watch?v=AXWGir4dun8)
 - [TheOtherRoles](https://github.com/TheOtherRolesAU/TheOtherRoles) - adds many new roles, new Settings and new Custom Hats
 - [StellarRolesAU](https://github.com/Mr-Fluuff/StellarRolesAU) - adds new Roles, new Settings and new Custom Cosmetics